$50 Off Any Repair

 The pro will then multiply the square footage by 25 to know how many BTUs you need.

-So if you have a room with 150 to 300 square feet, it needs 6,000 BTUs.
-If your room is as big as 850 to 3,100 square feet, you need 56,000 BTU’s.
+If you have a room measuring 150 to 300 square feet, it requires 6,000 BTUs.
+If your room is as big as 850 to 3,100 square feet, you need 56,000 BTUs.

 woman making a decision